 |

-series, and fed from the power pin of the FP Relay, through the intertia
+fed from the power pin of the FP Relay, through the

-inversion, or impact.
-If the car rolls over, or receives a hard
+or impact.
+If the car rolls over, or receives a

 Pin 22 of the EEC harness feeds the signal line of the relay.
 This is the computer telling the pumps when to run.
 Pin 19 from the EEC is the Fuel pump monitoring circuit.
 This tells the EEC when the FP is actually running. |